salmanbd100/full-stuck-software-engineer-guide/SystemDesign/Frontend/01-architecture.md

 ## Best Practices

+Guidelines and principles for building maintainable, scalable, and performant frontend architectures.

 ✅ **Separation of Concerns**
 - Keep UI, business logic, and data access separate
 - Use presentational and container components